 What You Can Do To Start Loving Saving More Than Spending

 People will often classify themselves as either a spender or a saver—sort of like how some people are morning people and the rest of us just tolerate them (I am in the latter group).
 As noted above, I had always thought of myself as a spender.
 What I have learned is it isn’t that simple.
 Someone who likes saving more than spending still gets to spend, they just make sure they do it in a way that doesn’t undermine their savings goals.

 Someone who likes saving more than spending still gets to spend, they just make sure they do it in a way that doesn’t undermine their savings goals.

 They pay themselves first.
 When you schedule a payment, the “To” line might say “American Express” but the entity you are really paying is yourself.
 That payment says “I am investing in my future because I know I will feel better and more confident when I am out of debt.”

 This is also true when you set aside money for your retirement account.
 This money will be how you will continue to have income after you retire.
 And I don’t know about you, but one day I want to be in a position where I no longer have to work to support my lifestyle (I may still work but because I want to, not because I have to).

 They allocate money for the things they like to do.
 This is sort of like budgeting but instead of saying “I can’t” you say “I can” and set a specific dollar amount aside for that thing.
 Me?
 I like to go to an expensive salon to get my hair cut so I set money aside for that.
 Color?
 I do it myself using a $7 bottle of root touch-up from Target (that my stylist says looks great!).
 Pedicures?
-Accounted for once every other pay period.
+Accounted for once every other month.

 They spend intentionally.
 I was telling a younger work colleague about how much success I have had paying down my debt and she asked me how I am able to resist buying a new outfit or pair of shoes.
 I thought about it for a minute and said that I thought it came down to being really intentional with my spending.